sain666/database/README.md

 ## Score

-Code passed all the test and received 100/100.
+Code passed all the test and marked 100/100.